 Preheat the oven to 200ºC, 220ºC Fan, Gas Mark 6.

-In a large pan heat the oil.
+Heat the oil in a large pan.
 Add the gammon or bacon chunks and onion and cook until it changes colour and is starting to brown.
-Add the apples, sage, mustard, cider and potatoes.
-Combine well together and bring to the boil.
-Gradually add the small pieces of combined butter and flour.
+Add the apples, sage, mustard, cider or apple juice and potatoes.
+Combine well together and bring to the boil for 10 minutes under a moderate heat.
+Mix together the butter and flour together.
 Stir to thicken slightly.
 The sauce should be glossy and thicken slightly.

 For individual pies cut the pastry into 4 and roll each out separately.
 Wet the top of the dish and roughly press the pastry onto the dish.
 Finish off the pastry or leave draped over for a ‘rustic’ pie crust.

 Cook in a preheated oven for 15-20 minutes until risen, flaky and golden.

 Serve with seasonal vegetables.